danmbeyah/Portfolio-Rebalancing/README.md

 An evidence-based comparison of portfolio rebalancing techniques.

 # Background
 In their 2015 white paper, "The Best Practices of Portfolio Rebalancing" analysts at Vanguard Research made a strong case that annual/semi-annual monitoring of a portfolio reasonably rebalances all concerns.
+(David E. Linton, n.d)

 This project will assess a hypothetical 50/50 stock/bond portfolio allocation performance from 1926 to 2014 using three rebalancing techniques: